David Wilcox (American musician): Career

-In the next decade, Wilcox continued to release albums, including Into the Mystery in 2003.
+In the next decade, Wilcox continued releasing albums, including Into the Mystery in 2003.
 He has been a guest artist at guitar workshops.
 His lyrics are sometimes of the "probing meaning-of-life" type, as well as "thought-provoking".

 Wilcox plays acoustic guitars made by Olson Guitars.
 His fingerstyle playing, which is similar to Nick Drake and Joni Mitchell, extensively uses open tuning, often in combination with customized capos with notches cut out to allow lower strings to ring open.
 He has been featured in Performing Songwriter magazine on five occasions.